rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 As you can see, our Q values begin at our initial value of `0`.
 As the agent chooses actions over time, it updates the Q-values until they eventually approximate the correct Q-values of `0.7` for **Arm 1** and `0.3` for **Arm 2**.

-One important thing to notice is that the Q values for **Arm 1** both better approximates the correct value of `0.7` and are significantly more variable.
+One important thing to notice is that the Q values for **Arm 1** both better approximate the correct value of `0.7` and are significantly more variable.
 This is a result of our inverse temperature parameter.
 Since our agent is fairly greedy (`beta` = 5 which is greater than 1), our agent chooses **Arm 1** significantly more often than **Arm 2** and it can learn **Arm 1**'s correct Q value better and these get updated more frequently.

 One way to visualize this greediness is by plotting the choice probabilities for each arm as they evolve over time: